 - Autopilot with FSD currently includes Traffic-Aware Cruise Control (TACC), Auto-lane change, Auto steering, Auto parking, and Summoning (operable both using the fob and using the updated iPhone app.)
 The Autoparking feature is parallel parking and perpendicular parking (the car backs into the space.)
 Additional features are planned for the future.

-- TACC enables the car to cruise up to a top speed of X mph set by the driver and to follow a vehicle, maintaining a distance that corresponds to the time it would take to reach that vehicle’s current position.
+- TACC enables the car to cruise up to a top speed set by the driver and to follow a vehicle, maintaining a distance that corresponds to the time it would take to reach that vehicle’s current position.
 The distance is also set by the driver.
-The control stalk is the small stalk located under the directional signal/windshield wiper stalk.
-The following distance basically sets the distance based on the time to get to the location of the car in front of you.
-1=.5 seconds and 7=3.5 seconds (i.e. 0.5 second intervals).

 - TACC locks onto vehicles as small as a motorcycle.

-- Autopilot functions are recommended for use in good weather on well-marked roadways, especially limited access highways.
-Functions depending on the camera are disabled when driving directly into bright sunlight.
+- Autopilot functions are recommended for use in good weather on well-marked roadways, especially limited-access highways.
+Functions depending on the camera may be disabled when driving directly into bright sunlight.

 - Autosteering requires hands on the wheel.
-It is disabled if there is no slight tug on the steering wheel by the driver is detected after about 15 seconds.
+It is disabled if there is no slight tug on the steering wheel by the driver detected after a number of seconds.
 The driver will receive a warning if the car senses that the driver’s hands are not on the steering wheel.
 After three warnings, AP is disabled until the car is stopped.

 - Autopark is initiated by touching a prompting icon on the main screen.
 The icon appears after the car passes a candidate space.
 Autoparking requires the car to perform some internal calibration calculations and may not work when first tried.